Controversy arises over remaining work of Bus Rapid Transit

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-PESHAWAR: A controversy has arisen over the remaining work of Bus Rapid Transit at Peshawar.
-The JV Chinese and local contractors have refused to continue work on the BRT corridor and three mega shopping plazas (depots) worth Rs 10 billion.
+PESHAWAR: A controversy has arisen over the remaining work of the Bus Rapid Transit at Peshawar.
+The JV Chinese and local contractors have refused to continue work on the BRT corridor and three mega shopping plazas (depots) worth Rs10 billion.
 Construction work on all three depots has been stalled for months.

+However, the Peshawar Development Authority has decided to replace the JV contractors to complete the remaining work of the PTI flagship project.
+The Asian Development Bank has approved the assignment agreement to hand over the remaining work to subcontractors.

 According to data available with the scribe three mega plazas depot at Chamkani, Dabgari, and Hayatabad is part of the BRT project.
 The cost of three buildings in PC-1 estimated at Rs 10.5 billion and around Rs 6.6 billion had already been paid to the contractor.